InterviewMap/CS-Interview-Knowledge-Map/DataStruct/dataStruct-en.md

 }
 ```

-These three ways are belong to Deep First Search, meanwhile there is Breadth First Search， which traverse the node layer by layer.
-We can implementate it by queue.
+These three ways belong to Deep First Search.
+Meanwhile, there is Breadth First Search， which traverse the node layer by layer.
+We can implement it in the queue.

 ```js
 breadthTraversal() {